alpenlabs/mosaic/README.md

-# Mosaaaic
+# Mosaic

-Mosaic is the garbled-circuit component of [Strata Bridge](https://github.com/alpenlabs), a Bitcoin ↔ Alpen L2 bridge with **1-of-N trust** — a single honest operator suffices for correctness.
-Each bridge operator runs a Mosaic node alongside Bridge Core; Mosaic peers exchange garbling material over QUIC and execute the Mosaic protocol's Garbler and Evaluator state machines.
+Mosaic is the garbled-circuit component of [Strata Bridge](https://github.com/alpenlabs), a Bitcoin ↔ Alpen L2 bridge.
+Each bridge operator runs a Mosaic node; Mosaic peers exchange garbling material over QUIC and execute the Mosaic protocol's Garbler and Evaluator state machines.

+The Mosaic protocol is described in detail in https://eprint.iacr.org/2026/812, along with an informal security analysis.

-This repo contains the open-source reference implementation: the `mosaic` node binary, the protocol crates, and a functional-test harness.
+This repository contains a full-stack open-source implementation: the `mosaic` node binary, the protocol crates, storage and network handling, Docker configuration, and a functional-test harness.

-> **Status:** pre-1.0.
-APIs and on-disk formats may change.
-Do not use in production yet.
+> **Warning:** This implementation is being written with eventual production deployment in mind.
+However, it is still an active work in progress and has not been externally reviewed.

 ## Repository layout